 Living World Guinea Pig Cage Size

 Alright, so let’s get to it.
-The most important aspect a guinea pig cage/house, at least in my mind, is the size.
-So, the dimensions for the extra large cage are as follows:
+The most important aspect of a guinea pig cage/house, at least in my mind, is the size.
+So, the dimensions for the extra-large cage are as follows:

 Height: 24 inches/61 centimeters